mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 |**Roles API**|Nothing|1.
 Role-user API controls <br>(list of users, list of roles, list of roles assigned to users, add role to user, remove role from user)<br> 2.
 Participant-user API controls <br>(list of users, list of participants, list of participants assigned to user, add participant to user, remove participant from user)|

 ## How does this design align with the reference architecture?
 Let's compare this RBAC Operational API implementation to the security bounded context as defined in the reference architecture.
 This design differs from the reference architecture in function, purpose and approach, but where appropriate has adopted some of the design ideas.
 This RBAC implementation's purpose is to adds a layer for security onto the operational API's of the bounded contexts.
-The Reference Architecture's Security Bounded Context design has been designed to accommodate for the performance requirments of the critical transactional functions of Mojaloop.
+The Reference Architecture's Security Bounded Context design has been designed to accommodate for the performance requirements of the critical transactional functions of Mojaloop.
 Here are the high level areas where these designs diverge:
 1. The authorisation functions are centralised in this RBAC implementation.
-The reference architecture design requires a distributed authorisation that is implmented in each bounded context independently.
-This extra level of complexity is unnessary for the operational API use case.
+The reference architecture design requires a distributed authorisation that is implemented in each bounded context independently.
+This extra level of complexity is unnecessary for the operational API use case.
-1. The reference architecture design requires interfaces to other bounded contexts to initiate the distributed authorisation functionallity.
+1. The reference architecture design requires interfaces to other bounded contexts to initiate the distributed authorisation functionality.
 These have not been built for the reason that there are no components that exist that could consume these interfaces.
 1. The reference architecture requires the security BC to generate it's own security tokens.
 This RBAC implementation uses the tokens that are generated by the IAM.
 1. The reference architecture requires the permissions to be distributed through the JWT to each bounded context.
 This is possible to configure in the current toolset, but was not.
-The reason being that some security experts consider this distribution of user permission sets a security vulerability, and it was not a requirement for this current RBAC implementation.
+The reason being that some security experts consider this distribution of user permission sets a security vulnerability, and it was not a requirement for this current RBAC implementation.

 There are parts of the security bounded context that have been adopted in this RBAC Operational API implementation.
-1. Each Bounded context owns it's own set of permissions or privledges
+1. Each Bounded context owns it's own set of permissions or privileges
-1. The RBAC implementation owns all the associations of privledges to users.
+1. The RBAC implementation owns all the associations of privileges to users.
 1. The user Role Permissions are structured so that they are easily distributed within a Kubernetes cluster.

 ## Alignment with IaC 4.xxx